 Where does the yoga scene’s claims of healing powers end, and exploitation of the market begin?

-And who is going to relgulate it?
-And who is – already – paying for the outfall of an industry gone maverick?
+And who is going to regulate it?
+And who is – already – paying for the fallout of an industry gone maverick?

 For how long will Ubud cover up its trail of wounded, celebrate its own fallen heroes and dodge accountability, ethics, boundaries ,and even punishment?
 How long until we all, together, agree that perhaps Limitless is not such a great idea, afterall?